jd-13/rollingShutterSimulator/README.md

 numpy (`pip install numpy`)

 # Running the script
-1. Put the script in the same location as the video you want to work on.
+1. Put the script in the same directory as the video you want to work on.
 This step isn't really necessary, but it makes things a little easier.
-2. Run: `python3.5 rollingShutterSim.py`
+2. From the directory which contains the script, run: `python3.5 rollingShutterSim.py`
 3. The script will then ask for a series of parameters.
 At this time the script does not validate input (yeah I definitely need to fix that)
 4. If all goes well you'll get a video or image created in the same directory that you ran the script from

-# Paramters
+## Paramters
 Some more information on the parameters which the script will ask for:
 **File path** - The path to the video, or just the name if the video is in the same folder as the script
 **Frames to increment** - Must be an integer, a higher number leads to a faster moving effect